R2Northstar/ModdingDocs/docs/source/reference/northstar/httprequests.rst

 .. cpp:struct:: HttpRequest

     Contains the settings for a HTTP request.
-This is used for the more flexible :ref:`NSHttpRequest <>` function.
+This is used for the more flexible :ref:`NSHttpRequest <_httpapi_funcs_nshttprequest>` function.

 	.. cpp:var:: (HttpRequestMethod) int method